What’s My Risk for Divorce?

 - Having one’s first child after marriage can reduce one’s divorce risk by 24 to 66 percent.

 There are some factors that place couples at higher risk for divorce.
-For instance:

 - Couples who disagree on whether or not to have children are at considerably higher risk of divorce.